Literature Awaits

 Age Range: Ages 8+.

-Evaluation: A student-friendly anthology of twenty-five Maya Angelou poems, supported by full-color illustrations plus introductions and annotations that help readers understand her themes and voice.
+Evaluation: This is student-friendly anthology of twenty-five Maya Angelou poems, supported by full-color illustrations plus introductions and annotations that help readers understand her themes and voice.

-Usage: Works well for poetry study, author spotlight lessons, reader’s theater or performance practice, and close reading of mentor texts tied to African American history and identity.
+Usage: This works well for poetry study, author spotlight lessons, reader’s theater or performance practice, and close reading of mentor texts tied to African American history and identity.

-Appeal: High for upper elementary readers who enjoy powerful, rhythmic poems with clear emotion and meaning, especially when paired with visual support and brief explanatory notes.
+Appeal: This has high appeal for upper elementary readers who enjoy powerful, rhythmic poems with clear emotion and meaning, especially when paired with visual support and brief explanatory notes.

 Out of Wonder: Celebrating Poets and Poetry